spnenov/test1/README.md

       logger.netty.level = OFF
   {{- end }}
 ```
-### 4. Confugiration on **_helpers.tpl** ###
+### 4. Confugiration on _helpers.tpl
-The following DataDog functions were introduced in **_helpers.tpl**:<br>
+The following DataDog functions were introduced in [_helpers.tpl](chart/templates/_helpr.tpl)
-Internal Labels Function - `_flink-pipeline-template.dd-labels`: Defines default Datadog labels by setting service to the fully qualified chart name (as defined by `flink-pipeline-template.fullname`)
+Internal Labels Function - `_flink-pipeline-template.dd-labels` defines default Datadog labels by setting service to the fully qualified chart name (as defined by `flink-pipeline-template.fullname`)
-and version to the image tag or "latest", then outputs them in JSON format for consistent use.<br>
+and version to the image tag or "latest", then outputs them in JSON format for consistent use.

 Metrics Labels - `flink-pipeline-template.dd-labels-print-metrics`: Iterates over each label key-value pair, formatting them as key:value and separating each with a comma for metrics tagging.
-`flink-pipeline-template.dd-labels-metrics`: Calls the dd-labels-print-metrics function to format the JSON labels for metrics, then removes any trailing comma.<br>
+`flink-pipeline-template.dd-labels-metrics`: Calls the dd-labels-print-metrics function to format the JSON labels for metrics, then removes any trailing comma.

 Logs Labels - `flink-pipeline-template.dd-labels-print-logs`: Formats each label for log tagging by adding the tags.datadoghq.com/ prefix to the key-value pairs, separated by commas.
 `flink-pipeline-template.dd-labels-logs`: Calls the dd-labels-print-logs function, passing JSON-formatted labels, and trims any trailing commas to ensure a clean output for Datadog log tagging.

-Example from the **_helpers.tpl** file:
+Example from the `chart/templates/_helpers.tpl`:

 ```
 {{/*